tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 Please ensure that your request includes the following information:
 * Merchant ID of your LATAM account (refer to this [link](https://developers.payulatam.com/latam/en/payu-module-documentation/getting-started/understanding-the-payu-module/technical-configuration.html#merchant-and-account-ids) for its location).
-* PaymentsOS accountID,  which you can find in the PaymentsOS control panel as follows:
+* PaymentsOS accountID,  which you can find in the PaymentsOS control panel, as follows:

 ![PrintScreen](/assets/VTEX/VTEX_30.png)
 {{% /alert %}}

 ## Configuration procedure
-The procedure to enable payment methods in VTEX processed by our gateway is divided in two steps.
-Before moving on, make sure you have meet the prerequisites above.
+To configure the payment methods in VTEX that our gateway processes, follow the steps below, which include 2 stages.
+Before proceeding, ensure you have met the prerequisites mentioned above.

 ### 1. Configure your PaymentsOS account
-The integration of PayU Latam with VTEX is performed using PaymentsOS as a middleware.
-As the first step, you need to configure in PaymentsOS your account the following objects.
+Integration of PayU Latam with VTEX occurs via PaymentsOS as a middleware.
+The initial step involves configuring the following items within PaymentsOS for your account:

-* A Provider configuration.
+* Provider configuration.
-* A Business unit.
+* Business unit.
-* A WebHook.
+* WebHook.

-You can configure these objects using one of the following options:
+You can configure the items using one of the following options:
 * [Configure the account using Postman]({{< ref "#configure-the-account-using-postman" >}}).
 * [Configure the account manually using PaymentsOS dashboard]({{< ref "#configure-the-account-manually-using-paymentsos-dashboard" >}}).

 #### Configure the account using Postman
-Follow these steps to configure your account using Postman.
+Follow these steps to configure your account using Postman:

-1. Click the button below to import our collection in Postman (you may need to refresh the page if the button does not work for you).
+1. Click the button below to import our collection in Postman (you may need to refresh the page if the button does not work).

 {{< postman/postman_vtex2024 >}}
 <br>